openpmix/pmix-tests/prrte/debug/README.md

 ```
 shell$ ./run.py direct
 ```

+Since CI tests have differing requirements for slots per node, the cirun.py script can be run when running all CI testcases.
+The cirun.py script sets up a correct hostfile then runs the run.py script to run the subset of tests that require that hostfile.

 ## Background Info
 The intent for these test cases is to implement a set of small tests that can verify the basic correctness of a specific part